 Later in his life Archer would become the governor of the Battersea Polytechnic Institute, which is now The University of Surrey, a public research university located in Guildford, Surrey, in the South East of England, United Kingdom.
 He would also become the President of the Nine Elms Swimming Club, Chair of the Whitley Council Staff Committee, and a member of the Wandsworth Board of Guardians.
 In 1931, he was reelected for the Nine Elms Award just before his death in July of 1932.
 During the time of his death he was the deputy leader of the Battersea counsel.
 Archer was following in the footsteps of Mr. Allen Glaisyer Minns, the first black British mayor.
 Archer used his platforms to help fight for justice and equality for the black people of London.
 He believed in challenging the system to get results that helped change the conditions of his people.
 Black British history is not taught at all within our school systems or any other historical medium, it is a great tragedy because we are unaware of the struggles and accomplishments of our people across the pond.
 The story of Archer is an example of black excellence in Europe, as well as, a reminder of how much more we have to learn about our history.
 Mr. John Richard Archer, we proudly stand on your shoulders.

 Wangari Muta Maathai was born on April 1st, 1940 in the village of Ihithe in the Nyeri District of Kenya.
-Around 1943 her family moved to a White-owned farm where her father had found work, she lived there until 1947 when her mother returned to Ihithe so 2 of her brothers could attend school (there was no schooling on the farm).
-At the age of 8 she joined her brothers in Primary school and at the age of 11 she moved to St. Cecilia’s Intermediate Primary School, which was a catholic boarding school in Nyeri.
+Around 1943, her family moved to a White-owned farm where her father found work, she lived there until 1947 when her mother returned to Ihithe so 2 of her brothers could attend school (there was no schooling on the farm).
+At the age of 8, she joined her brothers in Primary school and at the age of 11, she moved to St. Cecilia’s Intermediate Primary School, which was a catholic boarding school in Nyeri.
 She spent four years at the school becoming fluent in English and converting to Catholicism.
 While at Cecilia’s she was protected from the Mau Mau Uprising that caused her mother to move to an emergency village.
 She graduated first in her class and was admitted to Loreto High School in Limuru, the only Catholic High School for Girls in Kenya.
-As colonialism ended in East Africa Kenyan Politicians began to look for ways to make education in Western Nations available, and with the help of Senator John Kennedy, the Kennedy Airlift Program was created.
-Maathai was one of roughly 300 kenyans selected to study in the United States in September of 1960.
+As colonialism ended in East Africa, Kenyan Politicians began to look for ways to make education in Western Nations available, and with the help of Senator John Kennedy, the Kennedy Airlift Program was created.
+Maathai was one of roughly 300 Kenyans selected to study in the United States in September of 1960.

 In 1974, she would give birth to her third child.
 During this time her husband campaigned for Parliament and won on the promise of finding jobs.
 This caused her to connect her activism with employment options and led to the creation of Envirocare Ltd., which was a business centered around getting ordinary people to plant trees.
-The project failed with numerous problems mostly centered on funding but it made her important connections.
-During a speech to the National Council of Women of Kenya she proposed further tree planting, and on June 5th 1977 marking World Environment Day, the NCWK marched from Kenyatta International Conference Centre to Kamukunji Park, there they planted 7 trees in honor of historical Community leaders.
+The project failed with numerous problems mostly centered on funding but it helped her make important connections.
+During a speech to the National Council of Women of Kenya she proposed further tree planting, and on June 5th, 1977 marking World Environment Day, the NCWK marched from Kenyatta International Conference Centre to Kamukunji Park, there they planted 7 trees in honor of the historical Community leaders.
 This marked the first Green Belt known at the time as the Save the Land Harambee.
-She encouraged many women to plant trees by searching the forest for seeds native to the region and replanting them; she agreed to pay the women a stipend for each seedling they planted.
+She encouraged many women to plant trees by searching the forest for seeds native to the region and replanting them.
+She agreed to pay the women a stipend for each seedling they planted.

-In 1982 she ran for Parliament which required her to quit her job at the university.
-She was declared ineligible after filing an appeal which she lost, she would attempt to get her job back but was denied, she was eventually evicted from her home because she lived in staff housing and was no longer on the staff.
+In 1982, she ran for Parliament which required her to quit her job at the university.
+She was declared ineligible after filing an appeal which she lost, she would attempt to get her job back but was denied, and she was eventually evicted from her home because she lived in staff housing and was no longer on the staff.
 During this time she moved into a home she purchased years before and began working on the Green Belt Movement.
 After linking with a Norwegian Forestry Society and receiving funding from the United Nations Voluntary Fund for Women, she had the capital to refine her operation, hire staff, and continue paying the women for the planting of trees, along with the husbands and sons that were tracking the plantings.

 Maathai found herself again in a hot seat when she along with her organization began to take democratic stances that conflicted with the government.
 She publicly denounced the government as carrying out electoral frauds to remain in power.
-She also engaged in a very public battle to prevent the construction of a 60 story Kenya Times Media Trust Complex in Uhuru Park.
-In addition to being the new home for the Kenyan News outlets, the complex was also intended to house shopping malls, auditoriums, and a large statue of the president of Kenya.
-During this feud she wrote letters of protest to the president’s office and anyone else that had a mailbox, including Sir John Johnson and the British High Commissioner in Nairobi.
+She also engaged in a very public battle to prevent the construction of a 60-story Kenya Times Media Trust Complex in Uhuru Park.
+In addition to being the new home for Kenyan News outlets, the complex was also intended to house shopping malls, auditoriums, and a large statue of the president of Kenya.
+During this feud, she wrote letters of protest to the president’s office and anyone else that had a mailbox, including Sir John Johnson and the British High Commissioner in Nairobi.
 The government did not respond to her letters but attacked her in the media labeling her as a crazy woman.
-The government also attacked her for writing to the foreign nations, it called the Green Belt Movement a bogus organization suggesting that if she was so comfortable writing to Europeans then she should go live in Europe.
-The project was eventually cancelled because of international pressure largely centered on Maathai.
+The government also attacked her for writing to foreign nations, it called the Green Belt Movement a bogus organization suggesting that if she was so comfortable writing to Europeans then she should go live in Europe.
+The project was eventually canceled because of international pressure largely centered on Maathai.